NordicWayInterchange/interchange/demo/single-node/README.md

 The capability is now registered.
 Check using the command `./a_service_provider_client.sh capabilities list`.
 This lists your capabilities in the system.

 ### Register a Delivery

+If you already registered a delivery using the portal, you can skip this section.

 We have now declared what type of messages we want to publish, and now we have to create somewhere to actually do the publishing.
 In order to do this, we need to create a [Delivery](../../GLOSSARY.md#delivery).